Introduction to Zeek: Open-Source Threat Hunting and Network Traffic Analysis

 • An SSH login attempt in ssh.log can be correlated with network activity in con.log

-2. Detecting Anomalies and Suspicious Activity
+2. Rapid Detection of Anomalies and Suspicious Activity

 • Unauthorized remote access attempts